 In 2009, the UIAA at its General Assembly approved the Mountain Ethics Declaration, a code for mountaineering values, spelling out sportsmanship ethics and respect for cultures and the environment.

 These activities include the popular Global Youth Summit event series that the UIAA organizers with support from Association of IOC Recognised International Sports Federations (ARISF), a Mountain Medicine Diploma program, a Mountain Protection Award, the Mountain Qualification Label and since 2015, the UIAA Rock Climbing Festival Awards.
-In 2018, the UIAA began a new strategic review of its position with results, which will determine the future of the federation, expected during 2019.
+In 2018, the UIAA began a new strategic review of its position with the scope of shaping the future of the federation.

 1932–1964 Count Charles Egmond d’Arcis